 Choose the Right Lie or Pay the Price

-Third, make sure you have a good lie.
-Fairway woods are not meant, or designed, to be hit out of the rough or another tough lie.
+To make clean contact with a fairway wood off the deck, make sure you have a good lie.
+Fairway woods in general are not meant, or designed, to be hit out of the rough or another tough lie.

-Take the longest iron you can hit out of a difficult lie and keep the fairway wood in the bag.
+That being said, if you’re a scratch golfer or consistently shoot in the 70s, you might get away with a hairy lie.
+But in general, you want to hit a higher loft wood when you’re in the rough.
+Or, take the longest iron or hybrid you can hit out of a difficult lie and keep the fairway wood in the bag.
 I understand that’s not a sexy answer, but it’s true.

 Low and Slow Takeaway

-Finally, keep your club head low to the ground, especially when it comes to the backswing.
-Don’t get too quick with your wrists and hands with lifting the club head in the air.
+Finally, keep your club head low to the ground, especially on the way back.
+You don’t want to get too quick with your wrists and hands with lifting the club head in the air.
 Since the angle of attack is a lot shallower than an iron, you want to simulate that attack angle with your takeaway.

 So, think “low and slow” in the backswing and you’ll be able to return the club in that same way more often.